 Yes.
 Grain (gluten) free and plant-centric (dairy/egg free) food is our specialty, although it’s not because we believe these ingredients are inherently bad.
 It’s more of a fun creative challenge that’s necessary for a lot of us at the moment.
 We love quality aged cheese and a real fermented loaf of sourdough.
 But so many people, including us, have experienced wheat’s ‘brain fog’.
-A cereal diet is no good for keeping your gut’s microbiome world happy either.
-In general, the American grain-dairy-sugar diet creates a slow, lethargic mind and body.
+An industrial cereal diet is no good for keeping your gut’s microbiome world diverse and happy either.
+In general, the American industrial diet (mostly grain-dairy-sugar and limited veggie species) creates a slow, lethargic mind and body.
 Also, whether it’s refined sugar or refined wheat or pasteurized dairy, highly processed ingredients of any sort tend to create more addiction and imbalances than their wholefood counterparts.
 Grains are probably best whole, with seed (germ and bran included), and soaked and/or fermented.
 Milk, butter, cheese and yogurt is best raw, cultured, and aged.
 Sweets are best when enjoyed in moderation, and sugar needn’t be separated from it’s natural mineral-rich color.